What are tantrums?

 You can use all of the tips above to help with tantrums in preschoolers and early school-age children.

 At this age, children are also better able to understand that their actions have effects.
 This means that you can sometimes use consequences to manage your child’s behaviour.

 It’s important to make sure you don’t accidentally reward tantrums.
-For example, if your child has a tantrum because you say no to buying her a lolly but then you buy the lolly, this rewards the tantrum.
-Shouting or pleading with your child when she has tantrums can also be a reward, because it gives your child attention.
+For example, if your child has a tantrum because you say no to buying a lolly but then you buy the lolly, this rewards the tantrum.
+Shouting or pleading with your child when they have tantrums can also be a reward, because it gives your child attention.